gkiarashv/xv6/contributions/Sep 28 2023/README.md

-The calculation of the time is based on the CPU ticks.
-Therefore, the macro function `tick_to_time()` converts the ticks to the human readable time based on the minutes, seconds, and milliseconds.
-The `type` input to this macro function defines a string that describes the type of the time that is being printed.
+The time calculation relies on CPU ticks, with each tick assumed to be equivalent to 100 milliseconds.
+Consequently, the macro function `tick_to_time()` is employed to convert these ticks into human-readable time, representing minutes, seconds, and milliseconds.
+The type parameter in this macro function specifies a string indicating the type of time being displayed.

 # File manipulation API extended